Bonsai: Intentional and Personalized Social Media Feeds: Methods

-To analyze our qualitative interview data and identify main findings, we performed thematic analysis inspired by grounded theory~\cite{braun2006using}.
-Participant interviews were recorded and automatically transcribed on Zoom.
-We uploaded the anonymized transcripts to Atlas.ti, where they were further refined for accuracy.
-The first and second authors then engaged in open coding for two full interviews each, discussing and honing the initial codes with the broader research team.
-We iteratively expanded the codebook and continued to code interviews as they were being conducted.
-Interviews continued until thematic saturation was reached, except for one additional interview, which was included following saturation to capture more non-academic perspectives.
+In all, we conducted fifteen interviews.
+Interviews continued until thematic saturation was reached (no new codes added after two interviews) after fourteen interviews.
+We considered this sample size sufficient given prior studies identified that the mode number of participants in HCI studies is twelve~\citep{caine2016local}.
+Nonetheless, we conducted one additional interview to capture more non-academic perspectives.
+We note that, given our small and predominantly academic sample of active Bluesky users, our findings are not intended to be statistically generalizable, but to characterize how this particular population appropriates and experiences LM-mediated intentional feeds.

 To add richness to our findings, we also captured the \System{} interaction logs and the natural language prompts from participants.
 The natural language prompts were tagged with specific user requests, such as a topical focus or a request to filter specific content.
 Additionally, we manually analyzed the logs for each participant to identify the actions they took on the platform between interviews, such as editing a feed or creating a new feed.
 These results are incorporated throughout the findings section.

+To ensure that \System{}-generated feeds were adequate, we had 7 annotators each annotate 60 posts.
+For each post, annotators were given user-defined prompts and asked to judge whether posts were "perfectly relevant," "relevant," "not relevant," "should have been excluded," or "not sure."
+Each annotator annotated posts for two different feeds (30 each).
+70\% of posts were rated as relevant or better (26\% "perfectly relevant," 44\% "relevant").
+Further, 16\% were rated "not relevant," and 7\% "should have been excluded."
+We consider these annotations evidence that the system can generate feeds that largely align with users' stated intentions, especially given that the 14 considered feeds were randomly selected (and not necessarily the best-performing ones).
+We had an eighth annotator label posts that had been previously annotated, finding substantial inter-annotator agreement ($\kappa = 0.77$).